-Virginia “Ginny” Riedman-Dangler is the daughter of Paul and Mary Kay Klee Riedman.
+Virginia “Ginny” Riedman-Dangler is the daughter of Paul and Mary Kay Klee Dangler.
 Both of her parents were raised in Rochester, New York, during the Great Depression.
-Ginny’s mother, Mary Kay Klee, was born in 1927 and attended Sacred Heart Academy and Nazareth College with the goal of becoming a writer.
-She was later denied employment and became a secretary.
-Mary Kay documented her experiences during the World War II through a number of published short stories and poems.
+Ginny’s mother, Mary Kay Klee, was born in 1927.
+Mary Kay attended Sacred Heart Academy and Nazareth College with the goal of becoming a writer.
+She was later denied employment due to gender discrimination and subsequently became a secretary.
+Mary Kay went on to document her experiences during World War II through a number of published short stories and poems.

-In this interview, Ginny discusses her participation in a book project called Before They Were Our Mothers: Voices of Women Born Before Rosie Started Riveting, to which she submitted a story titled, “And the Cardinal Sang,” written in her mother’s voice.
-The story describes her mother’s experiences with growing up in Rochester during the war and her aspirations to become a professional writer.
+In this interview, Ginny discusses her participation in a book project called Before They Were Our Mothers: Voices of Women Born Before Rosie Started Riveting, to which she submitted a story entitled, “And the Cardinal Sang,” written in her mother’s voice.
+Ginny further describes her mother’s experiences with growing up in Rochester during the war and her aspirations to become a professional writer.

 Mother’s College Reflections